 Willy Kapellian is Richard Vronski’s Anna Karenina

-At the start of the movie, Vronski has a very interesting interaction with Paul Maranzano.
+At the movie’s start, Vronski has a very interesting interaction with Paul Maranzano.
 In a conversation that references Leo Tolstoy’s ‘Anna Karenina,’ the latter asks the protagonist if he stole the name from the book.
 The gangster further states that he hates the ending as she kills herself over “that officer.”
-But the cop rebuffs this by saying that it has never been about the man.
-Anna suicides because she is overcome by remorse and guilt about abandoning her family; she cannot deal with her own reality anymore.
+But the cop rebuffs this by saying it has never been about the man.
+Anna commits suicide because she is overcome by remorse and guilt about abandoning her family; she cannot deal with her reality anymore.

 In the end, her depression and paranoia lead her to jump in front of the train tracks and commit suicide.
 Notably, Kapellian’s act of suicide foreshadows this conversation between Vronski and Maranzano.
 (An ironic thing to regard is that even in the novel, Anna’s death is signified in the very beginning when a train attendant falls onto the tracks and is killed).
 We’d even argue that Willy personifies Anna Karenina in ‘Rogue City.’
 Willy is a part of the team that carries out the operation at the beach, which results in the death of an undercover cop; it is Vronski who leads it.